eclipsesource/tabris-decorators/README.md

 Whether the return value is always the same (i.e. singleton), always different, or depending on `param` is not relevant to the framework.
 The value is not checked at runtime in any way.

-Injection handler can be removed/replaced if they have not be used yet be the framework.
+Already registered injection handler can be removed/replaced if they have not be used yet be the framework.

 ### @inject